 Industrial hemp manufacturing is allowed in Colorado.
 Operators who manufacture foods, dietary supplements, or cosmetic products containing industrial hemp must be able to demonstrate that the industrial hemp ingredient comes from an approved source, conforms to the standard of identity established in statute, and meets the thresholds for THC.
 The State Health Department’s Hemp Program regulates and inspects all hemp manufacturing operations in Colorado.
-While farms are licensed and regulated by the Colorado Department of Agriculture, once the crop leaves the farm it is this department’s responsibility to oversee the manufacturing, packaging, testing and distribution of all hemp products.
-This includes extraction, any additional processing, and the relabeling of all industrial hemp containing food, supplement, and cosmetic products.
+Industrial hemp farms are licensed and regulated by the Colorado Department of Agriculture, once the crop leaves the farm it is this department’s responsibility to oversee the manufacturing, packaging, warehousing, and distribution of hemp products.
+This includes extractions, any additional processing, and the relabeling or repackaging of all industrial hemp containing food, supplement, and cosmetic products.